ParadropLabs/Paradrop/apidocs/updates.md

 the router host configuration.
 The updateClass and updateType fields are used to indicate what operation should be performed.

+The chute operation called "update" will behave install a chute under the following conditions:
+- No version of the chute is currently installed.
+- The new version is greater than the currently installed version.

+If a failure is detected while performing an update operation, the system gracefully rolls back to the previous working state.
+This includes restoring the previously installed version of a chute.

 Required Fields
 ---------------

 - updateClass: string, one of ["ROUTER", "CHUTE"]
 - updateType: string
-  This can one of ["create", "delete", "start", "stop"] for chute operations or "sethostconfig" for router operations.
+  This can one of ["create", "update", "delete", "start", "stop"] for chute operations or "sethostconfig" for router operations.
 - name: string, either the chute name or `__PARADROP__` for router operations.
   This field must be present for delete, start, and stop operations which only need the name of the chute.
-- config: config object (see either chute or hostconfig below) This must be present for create or sethostconfig operations.
+- config: config object (see either chute or hostconfig below) This must be present for create, update or sethostconfig operations.

 Examples
 --------